-When it comes to cheap paints versus expensive paints, is there really a difference?
+When it comes to cheap paints versus expensive paints, whether for interior painting or exterior painting, is there really a difference?
 In a lot of cases, cheap paint can be used for certain projects.
 Maybe not exactly for something like painting the inside or outside of a house, but they ARE suited for small craft projects.
 Cheap paints versus expensive paints are quite different.
 One of the first things you have to understand about paints, is what goes into them.
 Below, you will see a list of what ingredients are in paints and then you will be given a list of benefits when using expensive paints over cheaper paints.

 All paints, even if they include other additives, include these three compounds/ingredients, they are:

 Solids: Volume solid is the volume of paint after it has dried.
 Paint contains solvent, resin, pigments and additives.
 After applying the paint, the solid portion will be left on the substrate.
 Volume solid is the term which indicates the proportion of the solid contacting the paint on a volume basis.
 For example, if paint is applied in a wet film at a 100 µm thickness, and the volume solid of paint is 50%, then the dry film thickness will be 50 µm as 50% of the wet paint has evaporated.
 Suppose the volume solid is 100%, and the wet film thickness is also 100 µm.
 Then after complete drying of the paint, the DFT will be 100 µm because no solvent will be evaporated.

 Pigments: Pigments are granular solids incorporated in the paint to contribute color.
 Fillers are granular solids incorporated to impart toughness, texture, give the paint special properties, or to reduce the cost of the paint.
 Alternatively, some paints contain dyes instead of or in combination with pigments.